FK Željezničar Sarajevo: Name of the club

 Željezničar was formed as RŠD Željezničar (Radničko športsko društvo, eng.
 Workers' sports society). Željezničar means railwayman or railway worker.
 Later it was known as FK Željezničar (Fudbalski klub, eng. football club), and was a part of SD Željezničar (Sportsko društvo, eng. sports society) which includes the clubs in other sports (basketball, handball, volleyball, chess, bowling, etc.) with the same name.
-In 1993, initial acronym was changed to NK (Nogometni klub, eng. football club).
+In 1993, the initial acronym was changed to NK (Nogometni klub, eng. football club).
 In Bosnian, both fudbal and nogomet are equally used as a word for football.
-The word fudbal is dominant in eastern and nogomet in western parts of the country.
-Since 2000, club's name is officially with initial FK again.
+The word fudbal is dominant in the eastern and northern parts of the country, while nogomet is more used in its western parts.
+Since 2000, the club has officially been using the initial FK in its name.

-In the modern times, there is even a restaurant named after the club's name.
-Such example is a ćevapi – the national dish – restaurant at the heart of Sarajevo called Ćevabdžinica "Željo".
+In modern times, there is a restaurant named after the club's name.
+Such example is a ćevapi – the national dish – restaurant in Baščaršija, Sarajevo's ood bazaar, called Ćevabdžinica "Željo".

 Colours

-Blue is traditionally colour of railway workers in this part of Europe.
+Blue is traditionally the colour of railway workers in this part of Europe.
 Since the club was founded by the railway workers, blue was a logical choice.
-Standard navy blue colour was always on the club's crest, but it is a different story with kits.
-Sometimes they were light blue, sometimes regular blue, and sometimes navy blue as it is on the crest.
-Sometimes kits were blue and white vertical striped.
-For some games in 1999–00 season, kits were striped horizontally, and in 2002–03 season they were even dark grey, without any traces of blue.
-Away kit was always white.
+Navy blue was always on the club's crest, but that was not always the case with kits.
+Sometimes they were light blue, sometimes regular blue, and sometimes navy blue, like the crest.
+Sometimes kits were blue with white vertical stripes.
+For some games in the 1999–00 season, the kits were striped horizontally, and in 2002–03 season they were dark grey, without any traces of blue.
+The away kit has always been white.

 On the left side of the kit, by the heart, stands a crest.
 Since the foundation of the club, standard elements of the crest were ball and wings, also a traditional railway symbol.
 These standard elements were changed in design several times in the past.
 Some other elements were added or excluded in some periods of history.
-For example, circle around the original crest was added in the 1990s.
-From 1945. to 1992. red five-pointed star stood in place of the ball, and words "Sarajevo", "1921" and others were moved form one part of the crest to another many times.
-Current design dates back to 2000.
+For example, a circle around the original crest was added in the 1990s.
+From 1945 to 1992 red five-pointed star stood in place of the ball, and the words "Sarajevo", "1921" and others were moved from one part of the crest to another many times.
+The current design dates back to 2000.